 Actually, dental implants can be very helpful in making dentures more stable.
-Two or three implants can be used to hold the upper or lower in a more secure position; if you have four put in, then a metal bar can be made that will hold the upper denture up above the roof of the mouth, making it easier to taste food.
-With the help of dental implants from our Houston practice, patients can also avoid bone deterioration, one of the most common problems that occurs because of tooth loss.
+Two or three implants can be used to hold the upper or lower in a more secure position; if you have four dental implants put in, a metal bar can be made that will hold the upper denture up above the roof of the mouth, making it easier to taste food.
+With the help of dental implants from our Houston oral surgery office, patients can also avoid bone deterioration, one of the most common problems that occur because of tooth loss.

 Does the dental implants procedure hurt?

 Most implant surgeries are not painful at all!
 In fact, many patients report that it’s much easier than having a tooth removed.
 Swelling is also very minimal after the procedure.

 After implant surgery, can you return to work?

 After undergoing a small implant surgery, patients can usually go straight back to work from our Houston office.
 After much more complex surgeries, though, we recommend that you spend two to three days resting.

 Dental implants are a lot like natural teeth – if they’re cared for improperly or aren’t subjected to regular cleanings, they won’t last.
 However, with regular dental checkups and optimal oral hygiene, dental implants should last for a lifetime.

 Poor healing can cause implant failure, as well as active infections in the gums or bone.
 If the implant is placed improperly during surgery, this can also lead to failure.